Heller Ehrman: History and notable cases

 1978: Heller Ehrman first opens an office in Hong Kong.

 1979: Firm takes on an antitrust case for Levi Strauss & Company, in which Levi Strauss was charged with trying to control too tightly the price charged for its goods by retailers.
 The Federal Trade Commission first rejects a draft settlement by Heller Ehrman attorneys, but later is prepared to settle on the same terms after the U.S. Supreme Court hands down the Sylvania decision.

 1983: Shareholder Steven Bomse begins work for Hoffman La Roche, representing them in a contretemps with the University of California relating to Interferon, a promising anti-cancer drug developed by Roche jointly with Genentech.
-A UCLA scientist charged Roche with having stolen the living cells used to help produce the drug.
-The cell line had actually been sent voluntarily to a scientist who in turn sent it to Roche.

 1983: Heller Ehrman opens its office in Seattle.

 1993: Heller Ehrman's Hong Kong office re-established.

 1985: Trial begins for the California Coordinated Asbestos Insurance Coverage Litigation, a gigantic case in which firm client Johns Manville's complaint against its insurers is joined with several other insurance coverage lawsuits.
 The case involves so many parties, the trial takes place in a specially constructed courtroom in the San Francisco Civic Center Auditorium.

 1987: Heller Ehrman opens its Los Angeles office.

 1988: Heller Ehrman successfully obtains an injunction forcing the government to place observers on tuna boats in order to protect the dolphin species under the terms of the Marine Mammal Protection Act.

 1994: Heller Ehrman opens an office in Singapore.

 1994: Heller Ehrman opens its Washington, D.C. office.

 1994: Heller Ehrman launches first law firm website.

 1999: Heller Ehrman opens its New York office with acquisition of Werbel & Carnelutti.